KingScooty/creativenightly.com/app/_pages/contact.md

 At the end of 2014, [I set myself a goal to write more](/2014/12/Farewell-2014-hello-2015/).
 Creative Nightly is the by-product of that goal.
 A platform for which I can record and share development notes, and share awesome things I've discovered in the world of tech.
 (Essentially, Creative Nightly is a log of my crusade to stay on top of the ever expanding / advancing web tech industry).

 ##Contact
 I hope you find the notes and articles on here are interesting.
-Feel free to <a target="_blank" href="http://twitter.com/kingscooty">follow me</a>.
+Feel free to <a target="_blank" href="http://twitter.com/kingscooty">follow, or contact me via Twitter</a>.